wegotdocs/open-mcp/servers/digitalocean/README.md

   "tags": z.array(z.string()).describe("An array of tags applied to the Kubernetes cluster.
 All clusters are automatically tagged \`k8s\` and \`k8s:$K8S_CLUSTER_ID\`.").optional(), "node_pools": z.array(z.string()).describe("An object specifying the details of the worker nodes available to the Kubernetes cluster."), "maintenance_policy": z.object({ "start_time": z.string().describe("The start time in UTC of the maintenance window policy in 24-hour clock format / HH:MM notation (e.g., \`15:00\`).").optional(), "duration": z.string().describe("The duration of the maintenance window policy in human-readable format.").readonly().optional(), "day": z.enum(["any","monday","tuesday","wednesday","thursday","friday","saturday","sunday"]).describe("The day of the maintenance window policy.
-May be one of \`monday\` through \`sunday\`, or \`any\` to indicate an arbitrary week day.").optional() }).nullable().describe("An object specifying the maintenance window policy for the Kubernetes cluster.").optional(), "auto_upgrade": z.boolean().describe("A boolean value indicating whether the cluster will be automatically upgraded to new patch releases during its maintenance window."), "status": z.object({ "state": z.enum(["running","provisioning","degraded","error","deleted","upgrading","deleting"]).describe("A string indicating the current status of the cluster.").optional(), "message": z.string().describe("An optional message providing additional information about the current cluster state.").optional() }).describe("An object containing a \`state\` attribute whose value is set to a string indicating the current status of the cluster.").readonly().optional(), "created_at": z.string().datetime({ offset: true }).describe("A time value given in ISO8601 combined date and time format that represents when the Kubernetes cluster was created.").readonly().optional(), "updated_at": z.string().datetime({ offset: true }).describe("A time value given in ISO8601 combined date and time format that represents when the Kubernetes cluster was last updated.").readonly().optional(), "surge_upgrade": z.boolean().describe("A boolean value indicating whether surge upgrade is enabled/disabled for the cluster.
-Surge upgrade makes cluster upgrades fast and reliable by bringing up new nodes before destroying the outdated nodes."), "ha": z.boolean().describe("A boolean value indicating whether the control plane is run in a highly available configuration in the cluster.
+May be one of \`monday\` through \`sunday\`, or \`any\` to indicate an arbitrary week day.").optional() }).nullable().describe("An object specifying the maintenance window policy for the Kubernetes cluster.").optional(), "auto_upgrade": z.boolean().describe("A boolean value indicating whether the cluster will be automatically upgraded to new patch releases during its maintenance window.").optional(), "status": z.object({ "state": z.enum(["running","provisioning","degraded","error","deleted","upgrading","deleting"]).describe("A string indicating the current status of the cluster.").optional(), "message": z.string().describe("An optional message providing additional information about the current cluster state.").optional() }).describe("An object containing a \`state\` attribute whose value is set to a string indicating the current status of the cluster.").readonly().optional(), "created_at": z.string().datetime({ offset: true }).describe("A time value given in ISO8601 combined date and time format that represents when the Kubernetes cluster was created.").readonly().optional(), "updated_at": z.string().datetime({ offset: true }).describe("A time value given in ISO8601 combined date and time format that represents when the Kubernetes cluster was last updated.").readonly().optional(), "surge_upgrade": z.boolean().describe("A boolean value indicating whether surge upgrade is enabled/disabled for the cluster.
+Surge upgrade makes cluster upgrades fast and reliable by bringing up new nodes before destroying the outdated nodes.").optional(), "ha": z.boolean().describe("A boolean value indicating whether the control plane is run in a highly available configuration in the cluster.
 Highly available control planes incur less downtime.
-The property cannot be disabled."), "registry_enabled": z.boolean().describe("A read-only boolean value indicating if a container registry is integrated with the cluster.").readonly().optional(), "control_plane_firewall": z.object({ "enabled": z.boolean().describe("Indicates whether the control plane firewall is enabled.").optional(), "allowed_addresses": z.array(z.string()).describe("An array of public addresses (IPv4 or CIDR) allowed to access the control plane.").optional() }).nullable().describe("An object specifying the control plane firewall for the Kubernetes cluster.
+The property cannot be disabled.").optional(), "registry_enabled": z.boolean().describe("A read-only boolean value indicating if a container registry is integrated with the cluster.").readonly().optional(), "control_plane_firewall": z.object({ "enabled": z.boolean().describe("Indicates whether the control plane firewall is enabled.").optional(), "allowed_addresses": z.array(z.string()).describe("An array of public addresses (IPv4 or CIDR) allowed to access the control plane.").optional() }).nullable().describe("An object specifying the control plane firewall for the Kubernetes cluster.
 Control plane firewall is in early availability (invite only).").optional(), "cluster_autoscaler_configuration": z.object({ "scale_down_utilization_threshold": z.number().describe("Used to customize when cluster autoscaler scales down non-empty nodes by setting the node utilization threshold.").optional(), "scale_down_unneeded_time": z.string().describe("Used to customize how long a node is unneeded before being scaled down.").optional() }).nullable().describe("An object specifying custom cluster autoscaler configuration.").optional(),